Out of the past: Sept. 23

 Cape Girardeau Mayor James A. Barks and commissioners Roy Brissenden and Martin Krueger departed last night for Memphis, Tennessee, where they will spend two days visiting the Tri-State Fair and investigating several departments of the city government; city officials say they want to see what success is being made of the Tri-State Fair, as the city owns the fairground and a committee directs the fair; the Memphis fairground is a park used year-round by the city, except for fair week, and the arrangement in Cape Girardeau is virtually the same.

 Southeast Missourian librarian Sharon Sanders compiles the information for the daily Out of the Past column.
-She also writes a blog called “From the Morgue” that showcases interesting historical stories from the newspaper.
-Check out her blog at www.semissourian.com/history.
+She also writes a weekend column called “From the Morgue” that showcases interesting historical stories from the newspaper.